 Anyway, if you need a cheerful book with some fun, lovable characters I don’t think you can do better than this book which was recently nominated for the LA Times Book Award in addition to being selected as a Printz Award honor book.

-Possible Pairings: Ibid A Life by Mark Dunn, Boys Don’t Knit by T. S. Easton, The Eyre Affair by Jasper Fforde, Nothing But the Truth (and a Few White Lies) by Justina Chen Headley, The Unexpected Everything by Morgan Matson, Love and Other Foreign Words by Erin McCahan, The Miles Between by Mary E. Pearson, The Amulet of Samarkand by Johnathan Stroud, Absolutely Maybe by Lisa Yee, Frankly in Love by David Yoon
+Possible Pairings: Ibid A Life by Mark Dunn, Boys Don’t Knit by T. S. Easton, The Eyre Affair by Jasper Fforde, Nothing But the Truth (and a Few White Lies) by Justina Chen Headley, The Unexpected Everything by Morgan Matson, Love and Other Foreign Words by Erin McCahan, The Miles Between by Mary E. Pearson, This Time Will Be Different by Misa Sugiura, Absolutely Maybe by Lisa Yee, Frankly in Love by David Yoon